tsundberg/a-testable-architecture/README.md

 # A testable architecture

 An example on how to use configurable dependencies for

-* fast verification
+* fast verification using a fake

-* slow but using the real database
+* slow verification but using the real thing

-We need fast feedback as well a accurate feedback.
-Using the dependencies properly give us
+We need confidence that the system works properly, fast feedback as well a accurate feedback.
+Using the dependencies properly give us.

-* Speed - fast feedback so we can know when we broke something
+* Confidence - we verify using the real implementation and therefore we know that we can trust the real thing.
+Verifying a fake with the same test gives us reason to trust a fake implementation.

-* Confidence - we verify using the real database and therefore we know that we can connect to the database
+* Speed - fast feedback so we can know when we broke something even when a fake is used.

-* Low cost - chaning the implementation is not a lot a of work and there cheap
+* Low cost - chaining the implementation easier with fast feedback and therefore cheap.

 ## Building